|Nutrition Facts (per serving)|

-In a mixing bowl with an electric mixer, beat the butter with the brown sugar until creamy and light.
-Add the eggs, one at a time, beating after each addition.
+In a mixing bowl with an electric mixer, beat butter with brown sugar until creamy and light.
+Add eggs, one at a time, beating after each addition.
 Beat in vanilla, salt, corn syrup, and bourbon.

-Spread 1 cup of the pecans evenly over the bottom of the pie shell.
+Spread 1 cup of the pecans evenly over the bottom of pie shell.

-Pour the filling over the pecans.
-Sprinkle the remaining pecans over the filling.
+Pour filling over pecans.
+Sprinkle remaining pecans over filling.

-Bake the pie for 45 to 55 minutes in the preheated oven.
-Watch the crust edge after 30 to 40 minutes or so.
-Place a pie shield or a homemade foil ring over the crust edge if it appears to be browning too much.
+Bake pie for 45 to 55 minutes.
+Watch crust edge after 30 to 40 minutes or so.
+Place a pie shield or a homemade foil ring over crust edge if it appears to be browning too much.

 - *To partially bake the crust, line the pie plate with pastry.
 Line the pastry with a sheet of foil or parchment paper.
 Fill with pie weights or dried beans and bake at 400 F for 10 minutes.
 Remove the crust from the oven and remove the pie weights and foil.
 Reduce the oven temperature to 350 F. Fill the pie and bake as directed.